mikeperry-tor/vanguards/README_SECURITY.md

 adversaries to use bandwidth side channels and other traffic characteristics. obfs4 can also be deployed as a bridge by your service, for additional cover traffic from bridge use (though this may be of limited use; see next section).
-Connection resumption is also [being investigated for obfs4](https://github.com/net4people/bbs/issues/14#issuecomment-544747519) (this is called TurboTunnel), but it is not yet deployed.
+Connection resumption and traffic splitting is also [being investigated for obfs4](https://github.com/net4people/bbs/issues/14#issuecomment-544747519) (this is called TurboTunnel), but it is not yet deployed.

 To use Snowflake, either
-[compile it from git](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake), or get the snowflake-client binary from a Tor Browser Alpha build.
+[compile it from git](https://gitlab.torproject.org/tpo/anti-censorship/pluggable-transports/snowflake), or get the snowflake-client binary from [Tor Browser Alpha](https://www.torproject.org/download/alpha/).
 Then, configure it like so in torrc:

 ```
 UseBridges 1